-Thanks to a brand-new floating interface in macOS Mojave, Mac customers are able to take more kinds of screenshots with less effort than ever before.
-The new on-screen controls provide quick access to every option, including video recording capabilities, without needing to memorize complex keyboard shortcuts.
+Thanks to a brand-new floating interface in macOS Mojave, you can now take Mac screenshots with less effort than ever before.
+All-new onscreen controls give you quick access to every option, including a video recording capability, without having to memorize complex keyboard shortcuts.
 And with Mojave’s streamlined workflow, you can share your screenshots easily without ever cluttering the desktop.

-- This new interface has been assigned a new global keyboard shortcut
+- The new interface has been assigned a global keyboard shortcut.

-- On-screen icons let you adjust settings without using Terminal
+- Onscreen icons let you quickly adjust screenshotting settings without Terminal.

 But first, block out the next three minutes of your time and watch iDownloadBlog’s hands-on video walkthrough of the new screenshot options in macOS Mojave, plus a refresher on the previous shortcuts for mastering your screenshot-taking skills.

 And now, let’s get to it…

 Before we introduce you to the clutter-free screen capture experience, it’s important to note that all of the existing screen-capture shortcuts, tips and tricks continue to function in macOS Mojave without hiccups, as you’d expect.